 James Tait Black Prize for Drama

 The annual drama prize is open to any new work in English, Scots or Gaelic by playwrights from any country and at any stage in their career.
-It is organised by the University of Edinburgh in association with Playwrights' Studio, Scotland and the Traverse Theatre.
+The award is organised by the University of Edinburgh in association with Playwrights' Studio, Scotland and the Traverse Theatre.

 The winner will be announced at an award ceremony held at The Traverse Theatre during the August festivals in Edinburgh, where extracts of the shortlisted plays will be performed.

 The James Tait Black Prize for Drama was launched in 2012, when the UK's oldest book awards were extended to include a new category for drama.
-Last year David Ireland's confrontational tragicomedy Cyprus Avenue was the fifth play to win the £10,000 prize.
+Last year, Clare Barron's raucous play charting the agonies and ecstasies of a young American dance group Dance Nation was the seventh play to win the £10,000 prize.

 Submissions must be made from agents or the original producing company, and the nominator must have permission from the playwright before making a submission.